Article written by Elisa

 Ile-de-France is divided into eight departments: Paris (75), Seine-et-Marne (77), Yvelines (78), Essonne (91), Hauts-de-Seine (92), Seine-Saint-Denis (93), Val-de-Marne (94), Val-d’Oise (95).
 The main cities in Ile-de-France are Paris, Boulogne-Billancourt, Saint-Denis, and Versailles.

-Normandy, in Northern France, is one of the most popular French regions on the tourist map of France.
+Normandy, in Northern France, is one of the most popular regions on the tourist map of France.
 And for a reason!
 Normandy offers the visitor a stunning coastline, picturesque villages, and idyllic countryside.
 Normandy is also famous for its rich history, tower bells, cows, and cheese.
 The capital city of Normandy is Caen.

 Normandy is a popular weekend getaway from Paris, and many hotels and restaurants thrive along the Normandy coast, especially around the towns of Deauville and Honfleur.

 Normandy is also a land of medieval towns, fabulous castles, and artists.
 The Impressionist movement was born in Normandy, inspired by Monet’s “Impression” of the sunrise at Le Havre.
+Monet’s Gardens in Giverny is an easy day trip from Paris.

 Normandy is divided into five departments: Calvados (14), Eure (27), Manche (50), Orne (61), and Seine-Maritime (76).
 Normandy’s main cities are Le Havre, Caen, and Rouen.